y-myk/terraform-aws-ha/README.md

 After deploying configuration from this repo you get the following:

-- two BIG-IP VMs (15.1.0.4) in different availability zones in AWS
+- two BIG-IP VMs (15.1.0.4, PAYG image) in different availability zones in AWS
 - Declarative Onboarding (DO) is installed on each VM
 - DO declaration is passed to cloud-init via Terraform to onboard BIG-IPs (VLANs. self-ips, etc.)
 - DSC is configured using the following tmsh commands in cloudinit.txt file (since DO is not currently able to configure cross-AZ clusters: https://github.com/F5Networks/f5-declarative-onboarding/issues/141):